DOSull/Geographical-Computing/labs/intro-to-python/02-turtles.md

 ```

 ## Simple repetition
 So... using what you already know, make `kiwi` draw a square.
+No, really... before reading on, issue commands to make `kiwi` draw a square.

+...

 The book tells you what you most likely wrote.
-It probably involved some repetition, which even allowing for copy and paste is pretty tedious to deal with.
+It probably involved some repetition, which even allowing for copy and paste is tedious to deal with.

-Thankfully, much of programming is all about repetition (usually called *iteration*), so we have a construct in Python that allows us to repeat actions many times.
+Thankfully, much of programming is _all about repetition_ (usually called *iteration*), so we have a construct in Python that allows us to repeat actions many times.
 For example

 ```python
 # Simple repetition